 The best way of preventing disease is through health education.
 Through this, individuals can make informed decisions on food consumption, sanitation, health resources available, and other health practices such as exercise.
 Through IoT, health practitioners can bring health products and services closer to the people.

-Internet of Things helps health practitioners to roll out virtual consultation meetings with the members of the public.
+The Internet of Things helps health practitioners to roll out virtual consultation meetings with the members of the public.
 Through this, health consumers can make informed decisions concerning their health.
 For example, they are able to avoid self-medication.
 Moreover, the neighborhood could be informed of the need to prevent obesity by eating healthy and exercising (lifestyle modification).

 Similarly, health practitioners can have a meeting, among themselves, on best practices in the healthcare industry.
-For instance, doctors could virtually discuss the best way of managing a high infant mortality rate in a particular cultural group, and this process will be facilitate with technology powered with JD Edwards systems.
+For instance, doctors could virtually discuss the best way of managing a high infant mortality rate in a particular cultural group, and this process will be facilitated with technology powered by JD Edwards systems.
 In addition to that, IoT can be used to study a specific vulnerable group, low-income communities, for instance.

 For example, IoT could be used to monitor the possibility of an outbreak and come up with the best strategies for preparation.
 A few years back, the healthcare system did not have such privileges.